Children and Youth

 ~~~~~

-RE Volunteers Needed!
+Volunteers are Needed!

 We need volunteers.
 In order for the classes to be covered, I would like for each family to commit to helping out 4 times in a class this year.
 Just 4 times.
 Just 1/12 of the year.
 This does not need to be in your child’s class, but could be in an older or a younger classroom if you would prefer.
 If everyone does a small part, we can keep this program running strong!
 Look for the sign up sheet on the RE table.
 I will contact you a few days before your scheduled volunteer time to remind you.